 Mine generally take about 6-8 hours, but if you go overboard, they’re still tasty, just a little more chewy/crunchy.
 Unless you are a perfectly consistent slicer, you’ll probably have to remove some strawberries before they’re all 100% finished.
 Your berries may take longer than mine, too, if you slice them thicker than 1/8-1/4″.

-*Fruit rolls: Particularly if you’ve been lucky enough to pick strawberries, you’ll have some that are getting mushy before you can process them.
+Particularly if you’ve been lucky enough to pick a bunch of strawberries, you’ll have some that are getting mushy before you can process them.
 A fruit roll or fruit leather is a perfect way to be able to use up on-its-way-out fruit, and the preparation is generally easier than any other method of preservation.
-After an hour of washing, hulling, and slicing strawberries for dehydrated chips or frozen fruit, you’ll be glad to simply toss some fruit in a blender, pour the liquid onto a dehydrator sheet or parchment paper, set your food dehydrator to 135F, and walk away for 4-12 hours.
+After an hour of washing, hulling, and slicing strawberries for dehydrated chips or frozen fruit, you’ll be glad to simply toss some fruit in a blender, pour the liquid onto a dehydrator sheet or unbleached parchment paper, set your food dehydrator to 135F, and walk away for 4-12 hours.

 The sheets available for the Excalibur are called Paraflexx, and they are coated with Teflon to be non-stick.
 I spoke with the company on this, and they were quick to point out that it’s a non-chemical Teflon that has no adhesive involved; it’s apparently the adhesive that off-gasses when talking non-stick pots or pans.
 This will never flake or scratch off.